PeterCamilleri/CX16/README.md

 really fast on a fast FPGA, but that is also rather costly.
 Sorry, dream chip, no big comeback here.

-I did as a lot of impressive work with the 8051.
+Still around is the venerable 8051.
 That chip is just not suited to running as the processor of a personal computer.
 Its convoluted, byzantine architecture is weird even in purely embedded applications.

 I also did a lot of work with the 68HC11.
 I even wrote a 68HC11 assembler (unreleased) in Delphi as part of an embedded systems IDE (never completed).
-I also programmed it extensively on a professional level.
+I programmed it extensively on a professional level.
 Some of the products I used this chip in sold millions of units and were a huge success.
 It was a great chip.
 Was being the operative concept.